AliKamalizade/webmemex-extension/Readme.md

 If you are testing in Firefox through `npm run firefox`/`web-ext`, the extension should also reload automatically.
 Otherwise, manually press the reload button in the extension list.

+### In case of errors

+Refresh the application (e.g. go to chrome://extensions) in case context menu does not work.

 [WebExtension]: https://developer.mozilla.org/en-US/Add-ons/WebExtensions
 [browserify]: http://browserify.org